RobWal/deep-sea-adventure/readme.md

     1. ~~Players are able to move past the last tile in the tile array, as though there were still treasure tiles there.~~
     1. ~~When moving to the end of the tile array, players do not currently 'sit' at the very end, but instead 'bounce' back.~~
     1. Probably more!
-    1. More!
-When one player is already positioned at the end of the tile array, another can land on the end tile as well.
 1. While using the game speed feature, player tile animations using the style={style} syntax aren't sped up, causing a lag between player tokens and potential player decisions.